 Once you have completed your online application form, this should be printed out and there is a declaration that you should sign and date.
 This application form will give you information on where your application should be sent.
-This is usually the nearest Embassy or Consulate to where you are currently resident.
+At the end of the online application you will be given the address to send the signed form and documents to, usually the nearest Irish Embassy or Consulate.
 The Irish Embassy/Consulate must receive this form and supporting documentation within 30 days of submitting the online application.

 The online application form will generate your visa reference number which you can use to check the progress of your application.
 Visa decisions are published on the INIS website.
-You can check this here: www.inis.gov.ie/en/INIS/Pages/Visa%20Decisions
+You can check this here: http://inis.gov.ie/en/INIS/Pages/Visa%20Decisions